mehtaharsh16/daniel.feldroy.com/posts/when-to-use-mongodb-with-django.md

 etc).
 There is quite a lot of things you are going to have to rewrite.

-And if you're going to have to rewrite that much of Django's functionality to use MongoDB, you might as well be using Flask.
+And if you're going to have to rewrite that much of Django's functionality to use MongoDB, you might as well be using FastAPI or Flask.
-Honestly, this isn't a bad choice, as the flexibility of Flask makes it perfect for use with non-relational databases.
+Honestly, this isn't a bad choice, as the flexibility of those tools makes them perfect for use with non-relational databases.

-I know, because this is how we use Flask on the job, which is not with relational data.
-We have dozens of microservices that rely on DynamoDB.
+I know, because this is how I've both FastAPI and Flask previously, which is not with relational data.
+I've built dozens of microservices that rely on DynamoDB.
 While DynamoDB isn't MongoDB, they are similar enough that I can tell you this approach is delightful.
-Keep an eye out for my upcoming article about it.